Pediatric Heel Pain

 Dr. Mechanik then went on to complete a twenty-four month post-graduate residency training program in Foot and Ankle Surgery.

-Dr. Mechanik is a Fellow of the American Collegeof Foot and Ankle Surgeons and a Diplomate,American Board of Podiatric Surgery.
+Dr. Mechanik is a Fellow of the American Collegeof Foot and Ankle Surgeons and a Diplomate,American Board of Foot and Ankle Surgery.
 He is Board Certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery.

 With his expertise in foot care, Dr. Mechanik can help you manage your child’s foot pains and monitor them for any future problems that may occur.
 He and his family are natives of the Denver area.
 You can schedule an appointment by calling our office at 303-333-3383.